-In Asia, the Company, through its newly signed reseller agreement, provided conductive material containing nickel-plated carbon fiber material to Hanwha for prototype development for a major auto manufacturer based in Asia that is developing six (6) new applications.
-The Company continues to support Chang Rim Eng Inc. ("Chang Rim") as it readies to commercialize ElectriPlast® in South Korea.
+In Asia, the Company is supporting Hanwha's market development efforts targeting the automotive sector.
+The Company also is also working with Chang Rim Eng.
+Inc. ("Chang Rim") as it continues its efforts to commercialize ElectriPlast® in South Korea.
 The Company announced on October 8, 2014 that Chang Rim had successfully completed its prototype phase for a motor casing targeting the domestic Asia automotive market.
 On August 20, 2015, the Company announced with Chang Rim the largest ElectriPlast order in the Company's history.
-The company continues to make progress in shielding in the electric vehicle market.
-During the quarter, the Company provided ElectriPlast material and applications support to a Tier 1 company for finalizing an application for an electric vehicle.
-The company has been approved as a supplier for the domestic Tier 1 for the purpose of supplying ElectriPlast for a specific electric vehicle platform expected to go into production in 2017.
-The company expects initial commercial orders to be produced in the second half of 2017.
+The Company continues to make progress in shielding in the electric vehicle market and is currently working with multiple Tier 1's in implementing their EMI shielding solutions for automotive applications.
+Two million electric vehicles were on the road globally in 2016 and that number is estimated to grow to 70 million by 2025.